 A: When I joined the firm, I had originally been looking for a job in investment banking.
 After Black Monday in 1987 banks contracted their workforce massively and the effects of that were still being felt at the end of the 1980s.
 So there were no banking jobs available.
-I decided instead to join a banking-focused firm.
+I decided instead to join a banking-focussed firm.
 WFW seemed a good fit – young and energetic.
 I was promised – by a certain Frank Dunne – 50% asset finance and 50% core banking.
 It turns out that the sum of that was 100% shipping finance from the word go.
 Although my practice has encompassed leasing and tax structured finance, maritime and offshore related work remains at the core.

 Q: You left the firm and returned on more than on occasion.
 What prompted these decisions and why did you decided to come back?

 A: The move to HFW was triggered by a perception that partnerships were a bit scarce within the shipping team at the firm.
-I was hired by HFW to kick-start a bank-focused ship finance practice but the move coincided with a move towards more formal bank panel appointments and that proved a hard sell from that platform.
+I was hired by HFW to kick-start a bank-focussed ship finance practice but the move coincided with a move towards more formal bank panel appointments and that proved a hard sell from that platform.
 I got a call from Mike Vernell about six months in asking if I had had enough and wanted to come back and that was hard to refuse.
 My second return, from BLP resulted from an invitation by the then managing partner.
 He asked me – after an unspecified number of drinks – if I had ever thought about coming back.
 The rest as they say is history.

 Q: Tell us about your highlights as Head of the Dubai office.

 A: Getting the office open in the first place was a monumental effort given the large amount of red tape that there is in the UAE.
-And the first year was very exciting with a small but very focused team.
+And the first year was very exciting with a small but very focussed team.
 We have promoted a partner from within the office – we made up Mike Savva last year.
 Winning the UASC/Hapag-Lloyd bank side mandate was a fairly significant event for the office.
 We haven’t won many awards as yet but winning the Walkers 2017 quiz night was a major highlight.

 Q: What are three things we should know about the Dubai office?